| aa | a type of lava. |

 | slickenside | a polished and smoothly striated rock surface that results from friction along a fault plane. |

-| slickensided | in the form of a SLICKENSIDE. |
+| slickensided | in the form of a slickenside. |

-| slieve | a mountain. |
+| slieve | (Irish) a mountain. |

 | slobland | a mudflat, reclaimed alluvial land. |

-| slough | a quagmire; (verb) to cast off > SLOUGHS, SLOUGHING, SLOUGHED. |
+| slough | a quagmire (verb) to cast off |

-| sloughy | full of sloughs, miry > SLOUGHIER, SLOUGHIEST. |
+| sloughy | full of sloughs, miry. |

-| slumpy | marshy > SLUMPIER, SLUMPIEST. |
+| slumpy | marshy. |

 | snowbelt | a region that receives an appreciable amount of snow each year. |